plainionist/plainionist.github.io/_drafts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 <picture like page 207 with our use case .. dependencies>

+Which role is than actually left to the controller and presenter?
+The answer to this question I will leave to another post.

-### What will be passed to and returned from a use case?
+## Which data is passed to and returned from a use case interactor?

-UseCases define input DTOs (Data transfer objects) and output DTOs which are most convenient for the use case. in his book uncle bob writes that entities should not be passed to use cases or returned from use cases
+Interactors define input DTOs (Data transfer objects) and output DTOs which are most convenient for the use case. in his book uncle bob writes that entities should not be passed to use cases or returned from use cases

-"
+Uncle Bob:
-We don't want to cheat and pass Entity objects or database rows.
+> We don't want to cheat and pass Entity objects or database rows.
-We don't want the data structures to have any kind of dependency that violates the Dependency Rule.
+> We don't want the data structures to have any kind of dependency that violates the Dependency Rule.
-"

-"
+>
+> [...]
+>
-Thus, when we pass data across a boundary, it is always in the form that is most convenient for the inner circle.
+> Thus, when we pass data across a boundary, it is always in the form that is most convenient for the inner circle.

-"
+All methods we have defined on the interactors so far are simple functions which return results.
 Therefore we dont need to define input or output ports as interfaces - we can have simple DTOs for input and output.

-what is then actually the role of the controller and presenter?

-==> separate post

 ## How do others think about use cases?